-- The Intern is responsible for maintaining and updating documentation of his progress through the credits (in particular the optional 41 program credits = clinical rotation training) in his program handbook.
-These credits need to be validated by the clinician on charge during the clinics rotation. - In parallel to this credit tracking in the handbook, the Intern will maintain the clinical/ technical skills tracking spreadsheet to help identify objectively where he needs to acquire competences.
+- The Intern is responsible for maintaining and updating documentation of the interns progress through the credits (in particular the optional 41 program credits = clinical rotation training) in the interns program handbook.
+These credits need to be validated by the clinician on charge during the clinics rotation. - In parallel to this credit tracking in the handbook, the Intern will maintain the clinical/ technical skills tracking spreadsheet to help identify objectively where the intern needs to acquire competences.